 I printed off my registration materials from the website.
 Am I enrolled now?

 Amost!
-Your spot is NOT guaranteed in class until the parent SIGNED Contract for Services and deposit (deposit amount will be subtracted from the total tuition due) arrive at our main office in Eau Claire.
-Once the contract and deposit are received at the Eau Claire office, the student's position in class has been secured.
+Your spot is NOT guaranteed until the parent SIGNED Contract for Services and deposit (deposit amount will be subtracted from the total tuition due) arrive at our main office in Eau Claire.
+Once the contract and deposit are received at the Eau Claire office, the student's position is secured.

 How do I pay?
 Do I have to use a Credit Card?

 You may pay the deposit, full amount, or any amount equal or greater than the deposit online with a credit card or you may choose the option to send or bring your payment into our Main office with the signed contract.
-If you choose to pay via mail or at our main office, please understand that your teen is on a waiting list for the classroom session until the deposit amount is received.
+If you choose to pay via mail or at our main office, please understand that your teen is on a waiting list until the deposit amount is received.
 Please note that prices listed are cash discounted.
-If you choose to pay tution with a debit or credit card, you are foregoing the cash discount that is received when payment is made via cash, check, or money order.
+If you choose to pay tuition with a debit or credit card, you are foregoing the cash discount that is received when payment is made via cash, check, or money order.
 Cash, check, or credit card payments are equally accepted.

 What is Safety and Respect's refund policy?

-The deposit of $125 in nonrefundable and nontransferrable.
+The deposit of $150 is nonrefundable and nontransferrable.
 A student may switch classroom sessions and apply the deposit, but it will not be applied to any other student or sibling.